DataExperts/Dexih.Utils.ManagedTasks/README.md

 The primary benefits:

- * Run a large number of simultaneous tasks.
+ * Orchestrate a large number of simultaneous tasks.
  * Allow tasks to provide progress.
  * Allow tasks to be cancelled.
  * Allow tasks to be schedule once off, and on a recurring schedule.
  * Allow tasks to be started based on a file watcher event.
  * Start a task when one or more tasks complete.
+ * Tasks can run sequentially or in parallel.
- * Get a tasks status snapshot
+ * Get snapshots of running and completed tasks
+ * Events to provide task status changes.

 ---